A Kubernetes cluster (KubeVirt infrastructure cluster), which consists of nodes that have a hardware virtualization support with at least:

 this allows us to spread Virtual Machine equally across a cluster.

 It is possible to change the default behaviour and create your own topology combined with Node Affinity Presets.
+You can do it by expanding ADVANCED SCHEDULING SETTINGS on the initial nodes dashboard page.

 Node Affinity Preset Key